analysiscenter/batchflow/docs/intro/research.rst

 Research
 ===========

-Research class is intended to multiple running of the same pipelines with different parameters in order to get some metrics value.
+Research class is intended for multiple running of the same pipelines with different parameters in order to get some metrics value.

 Basic usage
 -----------
 Let's compare `VGG7` and `VGG16` performance on `MNIST` dataset with different layouts of convolutional blocks.
-For each combination of layout and model class we train model for 1000 iterations and repeat that process 10 times.
+For each combination of layout and model class, we train model for 1000 iterations and repeat that process 10 times.

-Firtsly, import classes from `dataset` to create pipelines:
+Firstly, import classes from `dataset` to create pipelines:

 .. code-block:: python